csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

-Flooding the network with unnecessary `preconnect`s early in the page load lifecycle can steal valuable bandwidth that could have been given to more important resources—the overhead of certificates alone can exceed 3KB.
+Flooding the network with unnecessary `preconnect`s early in the page load lifecycle can steal valuable bandwidth that could have been given to more important resources — the overhead of certificates alone can exceed 3KB.
 Further, opening and persisting connections has a CPU overhead on both the client and the server.
 Lastly, Chrome will close a connection if it isn’t used within the first 10 seconds of being opened, so if you act too soon, you might end up doing it